kydoc/kisi_test/FailSafe.md

+A door access installation consists of several parts.

+* Kisi Controller Pro
+* Electric Strike or Magnetic lock
+* REX (optional)
+* Keypad (optional)

+In this article we'll detail how to connecto the controller to a fail-safe lock, and also how to add a REX.

 <h3>Things you got in the box:</h3>
-The fabulous Kisi Controller (comes with a 24V Universal AC power supply)
+The Kisi Controller Pro (comes with a 24V Universal AC power supply)

 <h3>Things you didn’t get that you’ll need to purchase elsewhere:</h3>